knavesec/Max/wiki/get-info.md

 * `foreignprivs` returns a list of all cross-domain privileges on the network in the format `object1@domain1 - edgename - object2@domain2`
 * `unsupported` returns a list of all machines running unsupported operating systems, with the OS version
 * `get-note` returns the notes of each object, typically used with the `add-note` function in the `mark-*` modules
+* `path` will return the full shortest path between two input nodes, `paths-all` will return all the shortest paths
+* `hvt-paths` will return all paths to HVTs originating from an input node
+* `owned-paths` will return all paths to HVTs originating from an input node
 * `-l` apply column labels as a header.
 All queries with `get-info` do not return column headers (like "UserName","ComputerName","Description",etc) by default with the query
 * `-e/--enabled` returns only the enabled users from the applicable query (only working for `--users` and `--passnotreq`)
-* `path` will return the full shortest path between two input nodes, `paths-all` will return all the shortest paths
-* `hvt-paths` will return all paths to HVTs originating from an input node
-* `owned-paths` will return all paths to HVTs originating from an input node
+* `d/delim` Is a flag where a new output delimeter can be set to separate outputs.
+Default is `output1 - output2` with the "-" being the changable delimeter.
+Doesn't apply to path outputs

 #### Examples